Meet Our Staff

 Dick J. Puglisi

-Dr. Dick Puglisi is Professor, Stavros Chair in Free Enterprise & Economic Education and Director of the Gus A. Stavros Center.
-Dr. Puglisi also is a member of the Department of Secondary Education in the College of Education at USF.
-A faculty member since 1969, Dr. Puglisi has served as Director of the center since 1980 and also is the Assistant Dean for Business/Education Partnerships in the College of Education.
+Dr. Dick Puglisi is Professor, Professor Emeritus in the College of Education and Director Emeritus for the Stavros Center.
+Dick served on faculty since 1969, and served as Director of the center from 1980 until 2022.
 He is a recipient of the coveted Freedoms Foundation Award for Excellence in Private Enterprise Education.

 Ms. Brittany Sampson is an educator with over two decades of successful experience in Polk County Public Schools.
 She specializes in Economics with Financial Literacy, having just finished her thirteenth year with the curriculum at Lakeland High School.
 Her career started with six years’ experience with middle school students in both Exceptional Student Education and Social Science.
 Outside of school hours, she enjoys creating and writing economic curriculum.
 The Stavros Center has been a hub for most of Sampson's economic curriculum writing and development since 2016, working with the center as Polk County Liaison beginning in 2015.
 Ms. Sampson has received many awards and honors including the Charles C. Harper Economic Educator of the Year Award for the state of Florida in 2019, a REEL Educator Award from the Florida Council of Economic Education in both 2019 and 2020.
 Sampson was celebrated in the 2021 Stavros Center Sustainability Superheroes Celebration.
 Keiser University selected Ms. Sampson as Educator of the Year in 2015.
 She has won three State Governor's awards from the FCEE for curriculum that she has written for her course in 2010, 2013, and 2015.